cloudify-cosmo/version-tool/README.md

 - blueprint.yaml: 3.1m2

 Since we currently provide 2 different versions for each release - one for the core and one for plugins, it is required that these 2 are supplied separately.
-This will probably changed in the near future.
+This will probably change in the near future.

 Consequently, the tool receives a plugin version, a core version and a prerelease (if applicable) and performs the necessary crunching to supply the correct version format to the corresponding file type.